OfekShilon/num2hex/README.md

 # num2hex vscode extension

-Display a hover-text that translates and hex to numbers and vice versa.
+Display a hover-text that converts hex to numbers and vice versa.

 ![Demo](./num2hex.gif)